spattisson/zaproxy/FAQSelectiveProxy.md

 ## 2 - Via Global Excludes
 - Leveraging [Global Excludes](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsGlobalexcludeurl)
-you can specify URLs that ZAP should not proxy.
+you can specify URLs that ZAP should not intercept.

 ## 3 - Via a PAC (Proxy Auto-Config) File
 - You can create your own PAC (Proxy Auto-Config) file and dynamically set